Understanding Git Internals

 100644 blob 303ff981c488b812b6215f7db7920dedb3b59d9a foo.txt

-This indicates that at the time of commit, there was a file named foo.txt and a directory bar.
-To see what is inside bar, let us use ls-tree on the sha1 hash of the bar directory.
+So at the time of commit there was a file named foo.txt and a directory bar.
+Running ls-tree on the SHA1 of bar reveals its contents:

 100644 blob 1c59427adc4b205a270d8f810310394962e79a8b baz.txt